ZackJorquera/petsc-rs/CONTRIBUTING.md

 This file is not really intended to tell you how to contribute like most `CONTRIBUTING.md` files but instead will serve as an explanation of what work has already been done and what work still needs to be done.
 Most of this will talk about issues I faced and decisions I made.
 I don't believe that a lot of the decisions I made are the best solutions, but I think there is value in explaining why I made them.

 Contributing to `petsc-rs` is encouraged.
 For a better guide of how to contribute, read the [PETSc `CONTRIBUTING` file](https://gitlab.com/petsc/petsc/-/blob/main/CONTRIBUTING).

+Before you commit, make sure all the doc-tests and examples still work as expected.
+This includes testing for both real and complex numbers as well as using PETSc `v3.15` and the main branch.

 ## Library structure